 Community Choice Aggregation An Update

 June 2009

 JOHN FARRELL jfarrell@ilsr.org

 Introduction

 For years, the U.S. has been served by four forms of electric utility: investor-owned, cooperative, municipal, and federal (e.g. Tennessee Valley Authority).
 This list is changing.
-Community Choice Aggregation (CCA) is a law passed in several states that allows cities and/or counties to join together and form a retail utility that will serve all electric customers in its jurisdiction by default (an opt-out rather than an opt-in process).
-The CCA framework guarantees a customer base for public entities desiring to provide electricity to homes and businesses in their jurisdiction and may result in lower costs, improved conservation, and increased renewable energy generation for CCA participants.
+Community Choice Aggregation (CCA) is a law passed in several states that allows cities and/or counties to join together and form a utility that will serve all electric customers in its jurisdiction by default (an opt-out rather than an opt-in process).
+This framework guarantees a customer base for public entities desiring to provide electricity to homes and businesses in their jurisdiction and can be used to lower costs, improve conservation, and increase renewable energy generation.

 What is Community Choice Aggregation (CCA)?